 By (re) build good schools, providing teaching materials and good control at the level we offer the children an opportunity to progress to higher education and good employment opportunities, which in turn will positively affect the entire environment.

-We get money within by creating and participating in activities such as Christmas markets, Queen shearer party and other markets.
-In addition, we go to schools next information and cooperation also organize activities to raise money.
+We bring money in through the setting up and participating in activities such as Christmas markets, Queen shearer party and other markets.
+In addition, we go to schools in addition to information and cooperation also organize activities to raise money.
 Not in the last place we raise funds and often seek sponsorship from companies and organizations.

-Because we have to help a partner organization set up in Nigeria because we ourselves are regularly present, we closely monitor the projects and their finances that each euro of the project is spent and foundation Salek hence, in the most efficient organizations in the Netherlands is.
+Because we help a partner organization set up in Nigeria because we ourselves are regularly present, we closely monitor the projects and their finances that each euro of the project is spent and foundation Salek, hence, in the most efficient organizations in the Netherlands is.

-We also succeeded in receiving an ANBI status, which means that (mostly used by) companies tax-free (periodic) donations may do.
+We also succeeded in receiving an ANBI status, which means that (mostly used by) companies tax-free (regular) donations may do.

-We also need to pay tax as Foundation donated a large inheritance or donations for example, we are not liable to VAT.
+We also do not pay taxes as Foundation donated a large inheritance or donations for example, we are not subject to VAT.